Facebook-f Instagram Linkedin

 • Interpret emergency database blood tests including lactate, arterial and venous blood gases and coagulation tests

-• Interpret hematology and biochemistry blood tests including blood smear examination
+• Interpret haematology and biochemistry blood tests including blood smear examination

 • Interpret urinalysis including sediment examination